howtographql/howtographql/content/backend/graphql-python/4-authentication.md

 </Instruction>

 To test it out, we need to get a token using the `VerifyToken` Mutation and use it in our Query with the `AUTHORIZATION` HTTP header, using the `JWT` prefix.
-Now, we are going to the Insomnia client:
+Now, we are going to use the Insomnia client:

 ![](https://i.imgur.com/VelVdDB.png)

-Under the `Header` tab on Inmsonia, add the `AUTHORIZATION` HTTP header with your token content, prefixed by the word `JWT`:
+Under the `Header` tab on Insomnia, add the `AUTHORIZATION` HTTP header with your token content, prefixed by the word `JWT`:

 ![](https://i.imgur.com/TyIN8zd.png)